buio2005/DeskStamp/README.md

 ## Install

 1. Download the ZIP.
-2. **Right-click the ZIP → Properties → tick "Unblock" → OK.** Do this *before* extracting, or Windows will refuse to run the scripts.
+2. **Right-click the ZIP → Properties → tick "Unblock" → OK, before extracting.**
+   Extraction works either way.
+What this spares you is the security warning Windows shows the first time you launch a file that came from the internet.
 3. Extract the folder anywhere you like.
 4. Tidy your desktop the way you want it to stay — what is there at launch becomes untouchable.